genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/007_forms/002_smart-forms/docs/api/foundation-forms.form.md

 </td><td>

-Allows to provide set of additional renderers used by the form.
+Allows to provide a set of additional renderers used by the form.

 </td></tr>